fomightez/sequencework/plasmidsaurus-utilities/README.md

 My collection of items to help with sequencing using the Plasmidsaurus service.

-Dealing with things when you get your BAC sequences back from Plasmidsaurus
+Dealing with things when you get your 'Huge Plasmid'/BAC sequences back from Plasmidsaurus
 --------------------------

 Plasmidsaurus' related info is at ['Whole Genome Technical Documentation'](https://plasmidsaurus.com/technical-documentation/genome)